Online vs. Traditional School: Which Is the Better Choice?

-The level of parental involvement is one area in which traditional and online schools can differ greatly.
-At a traditional school, for example, parental involvement is often limited to things like reviewing homework and attending parent-teacher conferences.
-There may be opportunities to volunteer or to chaperone field trips, but these typically decrease in middle and high school.
+At a traditional school, parental involvement is often limited to things like reviewing homework, attending parent-teacher conferences, or chaperoning field trips.
 Many parents are also out of the loop on academic performance until the end-of-term report card comes home, leaving parents and students little chance to course-correct.

-With online school, parents have many options for being involved in their children’s education as personal Learning Coaches.
-As Learning Coaches, parents (or other trusted adults) may choose to support learning by structuring the student’s daily routine or reviewing lessons and grades as often as they wish.
-They can consult with teachers in regular meetings and, when needed, play an active role by helping to monitor attendance, progress, and comprehension.
+With online school, parents have many options for being involved in their children’s education.
+As Learning Coaches, parents (or other trusted adults) may choose to support learning by structuring the online school student’s daily routine or reviewing lessons and grades as often as they wish.
+They can consult with online school teachers in regular meetings and, when needed, play an active role by helping to monitor attendance, progress, and comprehension.
 While every family does online learning a bit differently, online educators agree that it’s a good idea to assist with organization and time management, encourage students, and praise them for their hard work.

-Online school is often more flexible than traditional school.
-While parents have little to no control over a traditional school’s schedule or learning environment, online school parents can set the daily routine and cultivate an effective nurturing learning atmosphere for their children.
+While parents have little to no control over a traditional school’s schedule or learning environment, online school parents can set the daily routine and have the flexibility to cultivate an effective learning atmosphere for their children.

-As with flexibility, many traditional schools can’t offer much in the way of personalization.
+As with flexibility, many traditional schools can’t offer as much personalization.
 It’s not that the educators aren’t dedicated or willing to assist students individually, but the logistics of managing a classroom full of students makes it difficult—or nearly impossible—to do so.
-As a result, traditional education tends to take a “one size fits all” approach to education, with few opportunities for individualized instruction available.
+As a result, traditional education tends to take a “one-size-fits-all” approach, with fewer opportunities for individualized instruction available.
 These schools may offer accelerated and honors classes for eligible students, but course selections may be limited.

-At online school, however, students have a multitude of personalization options.
-Teachers can provide extra support to bolster specific skills and can adapt instruction to each student’s specific abilities, interests, and learning styles.
-When needed, they can provide one-on-one support by telephone, by email, or in the virtual classroom.
-Working from home, students can move more quickly through lessons they grasp easily or go slower in courses that are more challenging.
+Online school students have a multitude of personalization options.
+Teachers can provide extra support to bolster specific skills and can adapt instruction to each student’s specific abilities, interests, and learning style.
+When needed, they can provide one-on-one support by telephone, email, or in the virtual classroom.
+Working from home, online school students can move more quickly through lessons they grasp easily or go slower in courses that are more challenging.